 A Beginner’s Guide To Getting Started With Yoga

-It doesn’t matter what your skill level is — yoga is for everyone.
-It can increase strength, stability, and flexibility.
-You can do yoga as a standalone practice, or as an accompaniment to your regular workout routine.
+According to the American Osteopathic Association (AOA), yoga can help to increase strength, flexibility and even prevent injury.
+You can do it as a standalone practice, or to complement your regular workout routine.

-Yoga can be performed in a class setting, or you can do yoga at home.
-The key to starting yoga is understanding what the practice is all about, getting your space set up, and learning some poses for beginners.
+Yoga can be practiced almost anywhere — in a class setting, or you can do yoga at home.
+When trying yoga for the first time, the key to getting started is understanding your practice, setting up your space, and learning some fundamental poses for beginners.

 What is yoga?

-While it has many physical benefits, yoga is can also be a “moving meditation”, aimed at increasing the flow of energy openly throughout your body.
+Yoga is often referred to as “moving meditation”, aimed at increasing the flow of energy openly throughout your body.

 How to get started with yoga for beginners

-Cultivating your own solo practice can take time, and requires some knowledge of the many different yoga asanas.
-If you’re totally new to yoga, you might find it helpful to take some classes online.
+Cultivating your own yoga practice can take time, and requires you to know some of the many different asanas.
+If you’re new to yoga, you might find it helpful to take some classes online.

-In addition to doing guided classes, there are also some helpful tips you can use before you do your first practice.
+Here are some helpful tips you can use before starting your first practice.

 How often should you do yoga?

-You can absolutely do yoga and build strength.
-Depending on the style of yoga, many yoga classes are physically demanding and will build up muscle all over your body.
+Depending on the style, many yoga classes are physically demanding and will build strength and stability across your body.

 Yoga poses for beginners

 Bring your upper body towards your thighs, and your glutes towards your heels.
-Then, extend your hands in front of you onto the centre of the mat, and rest your head between your arms.
-Draw your shoulders back and down.
+Then, extend your hands in front of you on the centre of the mat, rest your head between your arms and draw your shoulders back and down.

 Begin on all fours in the centre of the mat, with your shoulders stacked over your hands and your hands stacked over your knees.
-Lifting your knees from the ground, straighten out your legs, and lift your hips towards the ceiling.
-Your feet and hands should stay planted on the ground.
+Lifting your knees off the ground, straighten out your legs, and lift your hips towards the ceiling.
+Your feet and hands should stay planted on the mat.

 Try to maintain a wide back by keeping your shoulder blades apart.
 To begin with, your heels will likely be raised off the floor.

 Begin on all fours in the centre of the mat, with your shoulders stacked over your hands and your hands stacked over your knees.
 Step your feet to the back of the mat.
-Only your hands and toes should be touching the mat.
-Keep your core engaged and your neck straight.
+Only your hands and toes should be touching the mat as you keep your core engaged and neck straight.

-If you find this pose challenging, you can use a modified plank position to help you to build strength in your core, arms and shoulders.
+If you find this pose challenging, use a modified plank position to help build strength in your core, arms and shoulders.
 Instead of stepping your feet to the back of the mat, move your knees back towards the rear of the mat, from the all-fours position.
 This will increase core engagement and help you to build strength towards the full plank position.

-Lie down flat on your stomach on the mat, with your palms planted on the mat underneath your shoulders.
-Keeping your hips on the mat, slowly raise your shoulders and chest up.
+Lie down flat on your stomach on the mat, with your palms planted underneath your shoulders.
+Keeping your hips on the mat, slowly raise your shoulders and chest.

 Keep your core activated as you hold this position by drawing your belly button in towards your spine.

-Warrior I is a standing asana that will strengthen your legs and upper body and stretches the muscles around your hips.
+Warrior I is a standing asana that helps to strengthen your legs and upper body and stretches the muscles around your hips.
 It’s a great move to improve flexibility and balance.

 Start by standing up straight at the back of the mat, with your feet about shoulder-width apart.
 Step your right foot forward and bend your right leg at a 90-degree angle.
 Tilt your back (left) foot so that it is facing outward at a 45-degree angle.